-5. Maximize the community benefit of the transit

-investment: Locate homes and employment to maximize access to local and regional bus service, future commuter rail and bus rapid transit, and to allow for a pedestrian-oriented lifestyle, including:
+5. Maximize the community benefit of the transit investment: Locate homes and employment to maximize access to local and regional bus service, future commuter rail and bus rapid transit, and to allow for a pediatrin ori access to local and regional bus service, future commuter rail and bus rapid transit, and to allow for a pedestrian-oriented lifestyle, including:

 - a.
-Improving the balance of jobs and housing in the community through new mixed-use neighborhoods in areas close to multiple transit facilities. - b.
-Managed parking strategies; reduced parking requirements in the hub; transportation demand management strategies. - c.
+Improving the balance of jobs and housing in the community through new mixed-use neighborhoods in areas close to multiple transit facilities. - Managed parking strategies; reduced parking requirements in the hub; transportation demand management strategies. - c.
 Multimodal access and mobility within the area and to the rest of Boulder. - d.
 Lively and engaging commuter rail and regional bus locations.